Home Inspection Tips for Home Buyers

 A home inspection provides you with information about the home to help determine your financial investment risk.
 The inspector reports on the condition of visible and accessible systems and components of the home.
 A home inspection is not a home warranty nor does it guarantee that hidden issues do not exist.
 The inspector will identify structural concerns, defects, maintenance items and more.
 Regardless of whether your offer is contingent on a home inspection or how you are a financing, do not skip this important step.
 99% of my home inspections have provided value greater than that which was paid, for example, the home inspection costs $500.
 The inspector finds the home has a plumbing leak and damages cost upward of $5,000.
 The seller and buyer were unaware of the leak and the buyer negotiates to have the seller perform repairs prior to purchasing.
 Additional money was also saved from potential additional costs in damages if the leak continued undetected.

-• How to find an Inspector:
+• How to find a Home Inspector:

 Many clients call asking for a price quote and say they are shopping around.
 First thing, going this route is only a disservice to yourself.
 As with anything in life, you get what you pay for.
 Likely, going with the cheapest inspector is going to end up costing you in the long run, these inspectors are often less experienced or perform only the minimum as required by the state.
 Many inspectors offer significant increase in value for not much more cost.